 See also the Supplementary Instructions to Bidders for required modifications to that document.

 4. Bidder Qualification.
-When bidder qualification is used, modify the Advertisement for Bids as directed in FM5[I]:4.4.2 and as shown in FM5:RD2.6.
+When bidder qualification is used, modify the Advertisement for Bids as directed in the FM. .

 5. Federal Grants.
-For projects receiving federal grant funding, add a sentence stating the amount of federal funds that will be used to finance the project and express this amount as a percentage of the total project cost (see FM4[I]:5.3.1).
+For projects receiving federal grant funding, add a sentence stating the amount of federal funds that will be used to finance the project and express this amount as a percentage of the total project cost.
 Include this information as a Project-specific item on page 2.

 6. Phased Construction.
-When phased construction is used (see FM4[I]:5.4.15), supplement the “Description of Work” by stating the number of phases and briefly describing the requirements of each phase.
+When phased construction is used, supplement the “Description of Work” by stating the number of phases and briefly describing the requirements of each phase.
 Use the following sample text for guidance:

 “The Work of this Project is divided into { } Phases.